 Counters track cumulative events like loops, fallbacks, and validation failures.
 Histograms record distributions like step counts and token usage.
 Validation rejection rate and recovery rate are usually computed as derived ratios from validation and incident counters rather than stored directly as gauges.
 A useful definition is:

-For example, if 100 order-lookup traces hit a validation error, loop breaker, timeout, or fallback path, and 72 still return a safe answer or clean escalation, the recovery rate is 72%.
-This metric tells you whether your defenses are actually saving users, not merely detecting failures.
+For example, if 100 deploy-status traces hit a validation error, loop breaker, timeout, or fallback path, and 72 still return a safe answer or clean escalation, the recovery rate is 72%.
+This metric tells you whether your defenses are helping users instead of only detecting failures.

-The following example uses the Prometheus client to define these custom agent metrics.
-AgentMetrics class sets up counters and histograms that map cleanly to the table above.
-Once instantiated, it produces metric objects that take labels (like the agent's name or model) as inputs, allowing your observability stack to monitor loop rates, fallback frequency, and validation failures over time:
+The Prometheus client can define custom agent metrics directly.
+AgentMetrics sets up counters and histograms that map cleanly to the table above.
+Once instantiated, it produces metric objects that take labels, such as the agent name or model, so your observability stack can monitor loop rates, fallback frequency, and validation failures over time:

 1from prometheus_client import Counter, Histogram